Adverax/configs/README.md

 - Supports migrations from one version to another.
 - Merge multiple configuration sources.
 - Support for nested and hierarchical configuration structures.
+- Support dynamic reloading of sources.
+- Extensible and customizable.

 ## Installation